alfarias/alfarias.github.io/index.md

 # Introduction

-Welcome to my Portfolio Page, my name is Alexandre Farias and I'm a Data Scientist.<br> In this page you can see my Personal Projects and Accolades.<br>
+Welcome to my Portfolio Page, my name is Alexandre Farias and I'm a Data Scientist with a Master Degree in Computational Intelligence from Universidade Federal do Pará (UFPA).<br>
+In this page you can see my Personal Projects and Accolades.<br>

 # Data Science Projects